KushajveerSingh/personal-website/docs/rust/why_rust.md

 Similarities

--   No runtime cost in either case, but C++ takes longer to compile.
+-   No runtime cost in either case, but C++ takes longer to compile (check differences below for reason).
 -   In Rust, a copy of the generic function is created for each unique call to `min`.
-Compiler can further inline method calls, take advantage of other aspects of the type, and perform other optimizations that depend on the types.
+Compiler can further inline method calls, take advantage of other aspects of the type, and perform optimizations that depend on the types.

 Differences

 1. In Rust, you can define a type for `T` as well.
-Here `Ord` means, `T` should support comparion operator.
+Here `Ord` means, `T` should support comparison operator.
 2.  - In C++, on each call of `min`, the types are substituted in the template and checked if the result is meaningful.
     - In Rust, `min`'s definition is only checked once, and calls to `min` can be checked solely based on the function's stated type.
 This allows Rust to produce error messages that locate problems more precisely, since the call to `min` is reported in the error stack.